Welcome to the FREE Virtual Astronomy Club

 Tuesday 3rd November (Late session).

-Live telescope views of Mars and a tour around The Moon.
+Live streaming telescope views of Mars and a tour around The Moon.

-This is an image of Mars I took while we were live.
+This is the image of Mars I took while we were live.

 Tuesday 3rd November (Early Session).